vizdata-f21/homework-02/README.md

         information in the form of a bar graph.
 And as an additional challenge, imagine you’re working for the state of Connecticut, so highlight that bar corresponding to that state in some way.
-        Write a sentence or two describing
+        Write a sentence or two describing why you chose to highlight the Connecticut info the way you did.

 3.  **Foreign Connected PACs.** Only American citizens (and immigrants with green cards) can contribute to federal politics, but the